Skarn Deposits of Monmouth Township, Ontario: Contact Metamorphism and Mineralization

 Monmouth Township skarns share common traits such as calc-silicate mineral assemblages, sharp lithological contacts, and structural controls that reflect intense contact metamorphism and fluid-driven mineralization.

 Now to be a little more specific to the Dark star claims, Monmouth’s skarns are mostly calcic skarns, meaning they’re rich in calcium-bearing minerals.
-These formed when granitic and syenitic intrusions forced their way into surrounding limestone and marble, releasing superheated fluids.
+These formed when granitic and syenitic intrusions forced their way into surrounding limestone and marble, releasing super-heated fluids.
 The resulting chemical exchange transformed the original rocks, generating mineral-rich skarn zones.

 Importantly, these skarns have historically been mined for a variety of resources, including: